-Overall, Stryker was the third-leading competitor in the European Video Endoscopy market.
-They offered products in all segments other than medical photo printers.
+Overall, Stryker was the second-leading competitor.
+The company offered products in all segments other than medical photo printers.

 In August 2019, the U.S. Department of Defense entered into a contract with Arthrex worth up to $375 million for hospital equipment and accessories.
 This deal had been initiated a year prior from a direct sales pitch presented directly to the department head, allowing them to win amongst 58 other companies.
 The contract enabled all military hospitals, U.S. Department of Veterans Affairs hospitals, and municipal and community hospitals that serve the military to place any orders for Arthrex products through an electronic catalog.

-Arthrex was the sixth-leading competitor in the European Video Endoscopy market, which was solely attributed to its share of the surgical camera system market.
+Arthrex was the sixth-leading competitor in the Global Video Endoscopy market, which was solely attributed to its share of the surgical camera system market.

-Register to receive a free European Market Report Suite for Video Endoscopy 2021-2027 synopsis
+Register to receive a free Global Market Report Suite for Video Endoscopy 2021-2027 synopsis